 Skip to Content

-In the area of Education Law, Jennifer advocates for children with special needs so that they can obtain the education they need and have a right to receive.
-Jennifer was drawn to Special Education Law beginning in 2004 due to personal circumstances involving her own children, one who is deaf and the other who has a learning disability.
+Jennifer was drawn to Special Education Law beginning in 2004 due to personal circumstances involving her own children, one who is deaf and the other who has ADHD.
 Out of necessity, Jennifer developed the interest and in-depth knowledge of Special Education Law and the rights of special needs children and their families.
-Jennifer’s advocacy on behalf of children and their families includes counseling and representation on issues arising under the Individuals with Disability ACT (IDEA), Section 504 and other State statutes.
-Jennifer participates in Individual Education Plan (IEP) meetings and meetings with Child Study Teams.
-Jennifer also represents clients in enforcing and revising IEPs, obtaining Section 504 Plans, settlement negotiations and mediation with school districts, due process hearings and litigation.
-Jennifer also handles cases where children are threatened with disciplinary actions or are the target of bullying or harassment.
+Jennifer’s advocacy on behalf of children and their families includes counseling and representation on issues arising under the Individuals with Disability ACT (IDEA), Section 504.
+She participates in Individual Education Plan (IEP) meetings and Child Study Team meetings.
+Jennifer also represents clients in obtaining, enforcing and revising IEPs and Section 504 Plans, settlement negotiations and mediation with school districts, due process hearings and litigation.
 With the right strategies, most education disputes can be resolved through mediation or conferences, but if needed, Jennifer will vigorously fight for the rights of your child through litigation.

 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.
 Click here to view recognition methodology.